The Klamath Basin Audubon Society presents…

 Following enactment of the Endangered Species Act and Oregon's classification of the Bald Eagle as endangered within the state in 1973, biologists from California and Oregon learned of the significance of the Bear Valley area southwest of Klamath Falls to these iconic birds.
 Ralph Opp, one of those biologists who mapped the Bear Valley area, worked with The Nature Conservancy who brokered the transfer of private lands to the Fish and Wildlife Service.
 In 1978, 4000 acres of Bear Valley became the Bear Valley National Wildlife Refuge, 1000 acres being designated as the core eagle roosting area.
 In the same year, the Bald Eagle was placed on the federal endangered species list.

 In 1980, the first Bald Eagle Conference was held in Klamath Falls with the help of the Portland and Eugene Audubon chapters and the Klamath Basin Wildlife Refuges.
 Issues of bald eagle management relative to the habitat, politics, and the economy of the area were discussed by professionals and conservationists.
 The conference included a fly-out experience at Bear Valley.
 The Klamath Basin Audubon Society (KBAS) was chartered in 1983 and began sponsoring the Bald Eagle Conference in 1984.
 The Bald Eagle Conference continued annually in February until 2005 when it was expanded and renamed the Winter Wings Festival.
-KBAS continues to produce the Winter Wings Festival, which draws hundreds of visitors annually to enjoy the eagles and many other bird species that make their winter home in the Klamath Basin.
-The Winter Wings Festival has been recognized by birding magazines as the oldest birding festival in the United States.
+KBAS produced the Winter Wings Festival through 2023.

 Looking for something fun to do while you stay home and stay safe?
 The National Audubon Society has put together some fun bird stuff for everyone to enjoy.